 Cost of the program

-- A one to two page personal statement explaining why you’re interested in this semester program and how it fits into your educational goals.
+- Writing a one to two page personal statement explaining why you’re interested in this semester program and how it fits into your educational goals.

-- The names and contact information for two people who could serve as references (neither of whom are related to you and at least one should be a Simpson professor).
+- Providing the names and contact information for two people who could serve as references (neither of whom are related to you and at least one should be a Simpson professor) on your skills, abilities, and character.

-When you drop off your application materials at the Office of International Education, you will be asked to sign up for a 15-minute interview with the Program Director and the International Education Coordinator, which will take place during the week of Mar.
-12, 2012.
+- When you submit your completed application materials, you will be asked to sign up for a 15-minute interview with the Program Director and the Director of International Education, which will take place during the week of Apr.
+2, 2018.

-Final program payment is due to be paid with Spring Semester tuition, room, and board prior to December 31, 2012.
+Final program payment is due to be paid with Spring Semester tuition, room, and board by January 2, 2019.

 For more information, contact: